justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 Once you have completed all the prompts, your scaffolded component will be generated 🎉

 _Note: If this step fails, ensure you have installed the repository dependencies with `yarn`.
-Otherwise this (and any other commands) will fail. you will also need to list the component as a dependency in the storybook package.json_
+Otherwise this (and any other commands) will fail.
+You will also need to list the component as a dependency in the storybook package.json._

 #### Setting up Visual Regression Testing: